-The policies used by each bank was different but were broadly termed as quantitative easing and credit easing.
-Credit easing focuses on the asset side of the balance sheet and aims to ease credit through the purchase of assets, while, quantitative easing focuses on the liability side of the balance sheet and aims to raise reserves through currency and other liquid items.
+The policies used by each bank were different but were broadly termed as quantitative easing and credit easing.
+Credit easing focuses on the asset side of the balance sheet and aims to ease credit through the purchase of assets, while quantitative easing focuses on the liability side of the balance sheet and aims to raise reserves through currency and other liquid items.

 The measures, as part of the credit easing program, included liquidity programs, swap agreements with other central banks, an increase in the number of securities purchased, and an increase in the purchase of both public and private assets.
 Such unconventional policies were used in conjunction with a fiscal stimulus to bring the economy out of a recession.

 The unconventional monetary policy undertaken by various central banks through asset purchasing was effective in mitigating the negative effects of the zero lower bound.
 The Federal Reserve’s asset purchase program resulted in a 3% reduction in short-term interest rates.
 The policies also reduced the output gap in the US and resulted in a crucial impact on interest rate spreads.